 In a healthy way.
 Featuring your favorites like matcha and pumpkin spice, obviously.

-Sometimes we want to put away the egg, avocado toast, and smoothie breakfasts we fall back on during our 9-to-5 and swap out for something to satiate our sweet tooth.
+Sometimes we want to put away the egg, avocado toast, and smoothie breakfasts we fall back on during our nine-to-five and swap out for something to satiate our sweet tooth.
 Can you blame us?
-Yet, indulging in the most important meal of the day can throw your entire day, nay week, of healthy eating off kilter.
+Yet indulging in the most important meal of the day can throw your entire day, nay, week, of healthy eating off kilter.
 Unless, of course, you have a friend like holistic nutritionist and certified nutritional practitioner and My New Roots founder Sarah Britton on speed dial to cull together the most delicious, sweet, and, yes, healthy dessert recipes you can eat right when you wake up.

 Makes 14 bars

 1 1⁄2 cups unsweetened puffed rice cereal (rice, millet, quinoa, etc.)

 1⁄2 cup dried fruit (raisins, dates, figs, prunes, goji berries), roughly chopped